gpadolina/DeepLearning-notes/DeepLearning/Getting Started With Neural Networks.md

 Building deep-learning models in Keras is done by clipping together compatible layers to form useful data-transformation pipelines.
 The notion of *layer compatibility* here refers specifically to the fact that every layer will only accept input tensors of a certain shape and will return output tensors of a certain shape.

+When using Keras, you don't have to worry about compatibility, because the layers you add to your models are dynamically built to match the shape of the incoming layer.